julien-michot/tinyopt/README.md

 # Tinyopt

-The `tinyopt` library is a minimalist, header-only c++ software component designed for the efficient resolution of optimization challenges.
+`Tinyopt` is a minimalist, header-only c++ software component with a modwern interface.
+It is designed for the efficient resolution of optimization challenges.
 Specifically, it designed to be fast for small-scale, dense non-linear least squares problems, which are prevalent in various scientific and engineering applications.
 We'll eventually support larger, sparse systems at some point in time and/or space.

 At its core, Tinyopt is a collection of iterative solvers including Levenberg-Marquardt algorithm, a well-established iterative technique, to navigate the complex landscape of non-linear optimization.